App Privacy Notice

 Uploaded documents.
 Documents you upload to a knowledge base or context store (PDF, DOCX, MD, TXT) are stored in object storage (Cloudflare R2).
 Their extracted text is stored in our database and is chunked, embedded, and indexed for semantic search.

 Embeddings.
-Text chunks derived from your pages and documents are converted into vector embeddings and stored in our vector database (Pinecone) so the Platform can retrieve relevant context for chat and workflows.
+Text chunks derived from your pages and documents are converted into vector embeddings and stored in our vector database (Pinecone & Turbopuffer) so the Platform can retrieve relevant context for chat and workflows.

 2.5 Connected-integration data

-When you connect Google Search Console, Google Analytics 4, or another third-party integration, Bonzer stores the OAuth credentials issued by the provider (refresh token, access token, scope, expiry, selected property URL).
-Credentials are encrypted at rest with AES under a server-managed key.
-Query results fetched on your behalf (e.g. clicks, impressions, queries by URL) are cached transiently to power dashboards and workflows.
+When you connect Google Search Console, Google Analytics 4, Google Ads, Ahrefs, or another third-party integration, Bonzer stores the credentials issued by the provider (for OAuth integrations: refresh token, access token, scope, expiry, and the property, account, or customer you have selected; for API-key integrations such as Ahrefs: the endpoint URL and API key you provide).
+These credentials are encrypted at rest with AES under a server-managed key.
+Query results fetched on your behalf (for example, clicks, impressions, queries by URL) are cached transiently to power dashboards, chat, and workflows.

 2.6 Chat sessions, analyses, and runs

-Chat sessions and individual messages (role, content, tool calls), analyses, custom-agent execution logs, workflow runs, batch runs, and recommendation outputs.
+Chat sessions and individual messages (role, content, tool calls, attachments), analyses, custom-agent execution logs, workflow runs, batch runs, and recommendation outputs.
 These records may incorporate personal data that you, your team, or your content authors include in prompts, documents, or website content.

 2.7 Operational telemetry

-Server request logs (IP address, user agent, route, status, latency, timestamp), background-job logs (BullMQ on Redis), application error logs, and AI-call traces correlated by a LangSmith trace identifier.
-Used for security, abuse prevention, debugging, and quality monitoring.
+Server request logs (IP address, user agent, route, status, latency, timestamp), background-job logs (BullMQ on Redis), and application error logs.
+Where configured, logs may be forwarded to a centralised log management provider (currently Axiom).
+Logs are used for security, abuse prevention, debugging, and quality monitoring.

 2.8 Billing data